jvhoffbauer/codemate/README.md

 # CodeMate 🚀

-CodeMate is a VSCode extension that helps you find helpful examples while you code using AI
+Code Mate is a VSCode Extension for Python FastAPI learners, providing examples and guidance within the IDE.
+It saves time by eliminating the need to search online.
+It fetches relevant examples using embedding models, primarily UniXCoder.
+The backend uses FastAPI, while the frontend uses Typescript for seamless integration.
+Users can download code from other repositories, offering flexibility for different projects.

 <p align="center">
     <img src="./demo_screenshot.png" width="90%" style="margin-left: auto; margin-right: auto" />